 Inputs, Required: (Set of) Analytics ID(s) defined in Table 7.1-2, Target of Analytics Reporting, Notification Target Address (+ Notification Correlation ID), Analytics Reporting Parameters, Analytics target period.

+NOTE 1: Target of Analytics Reporting can be provided per individual Analytics ID in a set of Analytics IDs.

 Inputs, Optional: Analytics Filter Information, Subscription Correlation ID (in case of modification of the analytics subscription), preferred level of accuracy of the analytics.

+NOTE 2: Analytics Filter Information can be provided per individual Analytics ID in a set of Analytics IDs.

 Outputs Required: When the subscription is accepted: Subscription Correlation ID (required for management of this subscription).

 Outputs, Optional: None.